-Nippon Paint Marine's FASTAR reports reducing energy and fuel consumption by 8% [B4].
-Testing data is not publicly available.
+- Nippon Paint Marine's FASTAR reports reducing energy and fuel consumption by 10% [B4].
+Testing data is not publicly available. - These values are based on a vessel's lifetime energy consumption relative to a standard hull coating and the associated expected fouling.
+They are not comparing the performance of a clean hull.

-- Nanocoating systems have been ordered and applied on commercial vessels. - Nippon Paint Marine's FASTAR has received class society type approvals, with trial application on over 20 vessels as of 2021. - COSCO Shipping plans to coat it's VLCC fleet with the FASTAR system [C2], and Iskenderun selected FASTAR for five Panamax bulkers [C3].
+- Nanocoating systems have been ordered and applied on commercial vessels. - Nippon Paint Marine's FASTAR has received class society type approvals, with application on over 20 vessels as of 2024. - COSCO Shipping plans to coat it's VLCC fleet with the FASTAR system [C2], and Iskenderun selected FASTAR for five Panamax bulkers [C3].